myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-24T15:17:38.179Z
 >
 > btw I remember the Russian countryside was very interesting.
 It was like the world of the game “Fallout”.
 The inside of the Soviet-style apartment building is like 50s and I felt like I have stepped back in time.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-24T15:00:07.989Z
->
-> Many Russians seem to think that the Soviet era was the best.
-There were times in the early years of the Soviet Union when the country's power surpassed that of the United States.
-But it was very weird to see children playing around these objects.

----
 <!-- MY-BSKY_TIMELINE:END -->